By Dave Andrusko

-Here’s the beginning of a column written by The Hill’s Brett Samuels about a column composed by David Ignatius, the ultimate Washington Insider, in which Ignatius calls on President Biden not to run again begins:
+The following is an excerpt from a column written by The Hill’s Brett Samuels about a column composed by David Ignatius, a prominent figure in Washington politics, in which Ignatius calls on President Biden not to run for reelection.

 A top Washington Post columnist has joined the fray of pundits calling on President Biden to step aside and not seek reelection.